-Management Response: The Finance Officer and Superintendent have reviewed instances and discussed with the Principals of each school, as well as the Bookkeepers and Athletic Directors.
-Previous on-going training corrected past issues of completedness and correctness.
-Point of discussion was that all Gate Receipt forms must be signed by all parties, as required.
-Proper oversight by administrators prior to accepting unsigned documents will be primary focus moving forward.
+Management Response: The Finance Officer and Superintendent have reviewed instances and discussed with the Principals, as well as the Bookkeeper, and Athletic Directors.
+Previous on-going training corrected past issues of completeness and correctness.
+Point of discussion was that all Receipt Forms must be signed by all parties, as required.
+Proper oversight by administrators prior to accepting unsigned documents will be primary focus moving forward, with monthly reporting to the Finance Officer.